 - Charging of sensor units for IoT and 5G applications

 Slow charging is one of the top disadvantages of wireless charging.
-Some of the base units are bulky in size and could produce some signal distortion to low frequency systems.
-Efficiency of the wireless charging units is also often questioned.
+Some of the base units are bulky in size and could produce some signal distortion to low-frequency systems.
+The efficiency of the wireless charging units is also often questioned.

-A wireless charging unit has been improving to support high efficiency requirements.
-Technology giants like Samsung and Nokia have already integrated wireless charging options into their new product line.
-Apple analysts expecting that the next generation iPhones will have an integrated wireless charging option.
-Most of our future mobile devices will be equipped with top notch wireless charging options.
+A wireless charging unit has been improved to support high-efficiency requirements.
+Technology giants like Samsung and Nokia have already integrated wireless charging options into their new product lines.
+Apple analysts expect that the next generation of iPhones will have an integrated wireless charging option.
+Most of our future mobile devices will be equipped with top-notch wireless charging options.